 What do you see when you look at a circle?
 For most, it’s just that – a circular line creating earth, sun or ball shape.
 But for the world-renowned, Japanese artist Yayoi Kusama, these circles take on a new life form.
 They embody her highly recognisable polka dot style, which as well as her pumpkins and infinity rooms, make for some fantastically weird art!

 Yayoi Kusama’s extraordinary journey in becoming a contemporary art icon has now been brought to life in a new graphic novel by Elisa Macellari, Kusama: a graphic biography.
 The graphic biography will tell the story of Kusama’s incredible life story and is packed full of dreamy illustrations that capture her art and magic.

-Author of the book, Elisa Macellari is a Thai-Italian illustrator.
+The author of the book, Elisa Macellari is a Thai-Italian illustrator.
 She describes herself as liking colourful things and strange objects, both of which are found in abundance in Kusama’s work.
 Her clients include The New York Times and Nobrow Press, and her first graphic was Papaya Salad (2018).
-Kusama: a graphic biography, is due to be released September 14th 2020, and is the third book in Laurence King’s Graphic Lives series, following Basquiat and Pollock Confidential.
+Kusama: a graphic biography, is due to be released September 14th, 2020, and is the third book in Laurence King’s Graphic Lives series, following Basquiat and Pollock Confidential.

 The Work of Yayoi Kusama

 For those who may have missed her eye-catching infinity rooms, giant pumpkins, or powerful polka dot prints in galleries and museums around the world, including the ‘The Moving Moment When I Went To The Universe’ exhibition at the Victoria Miro in 2018, Kusama’s signature style is unique.
 Daring and colourful, her style is more than striking.
 She works with sculpture and installation but also painting, performance, film, fashion, poetry, fiction, and other arts.